test

 Acton Jazz Cafe, WIN - Women in Networking, Extreme EMail Etiquette: What your Momma and Miss Manners didn’t tell you about EMAIL.

 March 14.
-Pricing/Registratio n
+Pricing/Registration

-Christine Pinney
+Christine

 781-271-0398

-This E-Newsletter is published monthly with tips and tricks on better email communication.
-We encourage you to forward this to your colleagues.
-Your feedback is important to us - we would love to address your questions and comments in future editions of this E-Newsletter.
+This e-newsletter is published monthly with tips and tricks on better email communication.
+If you like what you read, we encourage you to forward this to your colleagues.